 By Anita Garner

-It’s the turning point in my day, and it has nothing to do with its proximity to five pm.
+It’s the turning point in the day.
 Time to exhale.
 Get up.
 Think about what’s next.
 Could be coffee.
 Could be something intoxicating.
-(Only a rude person would suggest four o’clock is too early for it.)
+Only a rude person would suggest four o’clock is too early for that.
 It might be a walk around the block or aimless wandering into another room.

 Four o’clock’s intent changes with the seasons.
-In winter, the light is leaving and there’s the pleasant prospect of an early evening.
+In winter, the light is leaving and there’s the pleasant prospect of an early evening by firelight.
 In summer, if I choose to follow the light, there’s plenty of time left to see where it leads.

-Professional schedules these days are often malleable, mutable, personal.
+Professional schedules these days are often malleable.
 We may still be accountable to somebody, but how we do it varies.
-It seems to me it’s our own business how we set our internal clocks.
-Four o’clock is my touchstone, the lodestar.
-It insists I pay attention.
+It’s our own business how we set our internal clocks.
+Four o’clock insists I pay attention.
 Time to tap into fresh resources and keep going, or wrap it up for the day.

-I’m guessing everybody has a magic hour, declared or undeclared, a time when everything shifts.
+I’m guessing everybody has a magic hour, declared or not, a time when everything shifts.
 Four o’clock is mine.
 What’s yours?